Skip to main content

 You’ll want administrator controls should you need to revoke user access or downgrade permissions.
 Assigning different permission levels helps create a content creation hierarchy, resulting in organised wiki creation.
 Otherwise, anyone can create pages and spaces without any order or significance.

 Creating a wiki starts with finding a platform that aligns with your business needs.
 Here are a handful to check out.
-If you want more information, take a look at our guide to the 16 best collaboration tools.
+If you want more information, our guide to the 16 best collaboration tools will help.

 Confluence

-The user-friendly interface is great for organisation-wide usage to build on team culture and engage users openly and authentically.
-Confluence’s intuitive design could be a good fit for you, particularly if you’re a small business with remote or in-house teams in the IT and support space.
+Confluence’s user-friendly interface is great for organisation-wide usage to build on team culture and engage users openly and authentically.
+Confluence comes with a range of features to help you find and categorise content, as well as live editing and page history features.
+Its intuitive design could be a good fit for you, particularly if you’re a small business with remote or in-house teams in the IT and support space.

 Notion